February 7, 2024

 The duration of the maternity leave depends upon how soon after childbirth the mother passes away, and the leave starts within 7 days of her death.

-Additionally, you also have the option to take your paternity leave immediately after the maternity leave ends, but only if you haven't already used your paternity leave.
+Additionally, employees also have the option to take paternity leave immediately after the maternity leave ends, but only if they haven't already used their paternity leave.

 Ireland's statutory paternity leave policy offers two weeks’ leave to all male workers, allowing them time off work to stay with their newborn or adopted child.